bogdanmic/git-flow-feature-arc-UNSUPPORTED/README.md

  - create a code review request to the phabricator server

- 		git flow feature review   # it executes "arc diff"
+ 		git flow feature review   # it executes "arc diff develop"
  - close the review requests after they are accepted

  		git flow feature finish   # it executes "arc amend" at the beginning of the normal process